AtramenteDev/BotsOfAtramente/README.md

 -----

-## ð License
+## 📄 License

-Â© 2026 Bots of Atramente Â» All rights reserved.
+© 2026 Bots of Atramente » All rights reserved.
 Content submitted as ideas remains the intellectual property of their respective authors.
 Copying, distribution, or use of any part of this project without explicit permission is strictly prohibited.